You’re frustrated and overwhelmed, and you desperately need help… and now you are looking to take your child to a therapist

 It takes a little bit to explain, so I’ve created a video series that starts with “the problem”, explains why Play Therapy is “the solution”, and then specifically how the In-Home Play Therapy program will work for your family to get you the help that you need.

-Enter your name and email into the form and you’ll be sent to the first video immediately.
+Enter your name and email into the form and you’ll be sent to the videos immediately.

 In-Home Play Therapy, explained in 50 words!